honeymelon-app/honeymelon/notes.md

 - Tightened CI (`ci.yml`) to run dedicated type-check, Markdown lint/format checks, and release (`release.yml`) to enforce the same lint/type-check/build/coverage gates prior to shipping artifacts.

 ## 5. Todo

+### Operational Follow-ups

+- Run `npm run build` (type-check + prod emit) and `cargo test` to validate the recent Rust/Path tweaks end-to-end; capture any new warnings.
+- Add a lightweight Playwright smoke (`npm run test:e2e:smoke` placeholder) once `launchTauriApp` lands, so we can gate PRs on at least one live-app flow.

 ### Refactors & Architecture